GlenKPeterson/Paguro/README.md

 - As of 2014-03-08, all major areas of functionality were covered by unit tests.

 #Change Log
+In progress: Release 0.9 alpha which packages type-safe versions of the Clojure collections and sequence abstraction for Java.
+- 3 Immutable collections: Vector, SetOrdered, and MapOrdered.
+None of these use equals or hashcode.
+Vector doesn't need to and Map and Set take a Comparator.
+- Un-collections which are the Java collection interfaces, only unmodifiable, with mutator methods deprecated and default-implemented to throw exceptions.
+- Im-collections which add "mutator" methods that return a new collection reflecting the change, leaving the old collection unchanged.
+- Basic sequence abstraction on the Im- versions of the above.
+- Function interfaces that manage exceptions and play nicely with java.util.function.*
+- Unfortunately, this is not

+2015-04-05 version 0.8.2:
+- Renamed Sequence.first() and .rest() to .head() and .tail() so that they wouldn't conflict with TreeSet.first() which returns a T instead of an Option<T>.
+This was a difficult decision and I actually implemented all of Sequence except for flatMap with first() returning a T.  All the functions that could return fewer items that were previously lazy became eager.
+Flatmap became eager, but also became very difficult to implement correctly.
+View is already eager, so I renamed the methods to use the more traditional FP names and restored the Option<T>.
+If you don't like the names, just be glad I didn't use car and cdr.

 2015-04-05 version 0.8.1:
 - Renamed LazyRef to Lazy.Ref so that I could add Lazy.Int for computing hashcodes.
 - Renamed FunctionX.apply_() to just apply() to match java.util.function interfaces.